-- A. A judgment in favor of Plaintiffs that Amazon has infringed, either literally and/or under the doctrine of equivalents, the '411, '733, '983, '612, and '106 patents; - B. An award of damages resulting from Amazon's acts of infringement in accordance with 35 U.S.C. § 284; - C. A judgment and order finding that Defendant's infringement was willful, wanton, malicious, bad-faith, deliberate, consciously wrongful, flagrant, or characteristic of a pirate within the meaning of 35 U.S.C. § 284 and awarding to Plaintiffs enhanced damages. - D. A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Plaintiffs their reasonable attorneys' fees against Defendant. - E. Any and all other relief to which Plaintiffs may show themselves to be entitled.
+- A. A judgment in favor of Plaintiffs that SAP America has infringed, either literally and/or under the doctrine of equivalents, the '411, '983, '612, and '106 patents; - B. A judgment in favor of Plaintiffs that SAP America and Sybase have infringed, either literally and/or under the doctrine of equivalents, the '733 patent; - C. An award of damages resulting from SAP America and Sybase's acts of infringement in accordance with 35 U.S.C. § 284; - D. A judgment and order finding that Defendant's infringement was willful, wanton, malicious, bad-faith, deliberate, consciously wrongful, flagrant, or characteristic of a pirate within the meaning of 35 U.S.C. § 284 and awarding to Plaintiffs enhanced damages. - E. A judgment and order finding that this is an exceptional case within the meaning of 35 U.S.C. § 285 and awarding to Plaintiffs their reasonable attorneys' fees against Defendant. - F. Any and all other relief to which Plaintiffs may show themselves to be entitled.